A-Complete-Guide-to Recruitment-Process-Outsourcing (RPO)

 On-Demand RPO

-• Best for: Companies facing sudden hiring spikes, seasonal demand, or new location openings.
+• Best For: Companies managing sudden hiring surges, seasonal workforce demands, or new location launches.

-• Benefits: Enables fast, focused hiring without long-term commitments.
-Your team keeps control, and you only pay for the services you use.
+• Benefits: Accelerates focused hiring efforts without long-term commitments, giving your HR team control while you pay only for the services used.

-• Example: A retail chain hires hundreds of temporary workers for holiday sales quickly using On-Demand RPO, avoiding delays and cutting hiring costs.
+• Example: A retail chain quickly hires hundreds of seasonal workers for holiday sales, reducing time-to-fill and minimizing recruitment costs.

 Function-Based RPO